jomeno/hoteloverstay/README.md

 A worker background microservice continually calculating the overstay fee for customers.

 # Getting Started
-1. <code>cd</code> into the solution root folder and run the following command which automatically restores reuired nuget packages.
+1. <code>cd</code> into the solution root folder and run the following command which automatically restores required nuget packages.

     <code>dotnet build</code>

-2. Open a cli to start the Checkout worker background service:
+2. Open a cli to start the Checkout worker background microservice:

     <code>cd Checkout</code>